aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/imageorprintoptions/_index.md

 ```

 Indicates whether to only substitute the font of character when the cell font is not compatibility for it.

+**Remarks**

 Default is false.
 We will try default font of Workbook and PdfSaveOption/system for cell font first.

 **Returns:**
 boolean